 A legitimate profile writer will provide concrete details willingly.
 Their alma mater.
 What restaurants they like to visit on the weekends.
 Why they chose their career.
 By contrast, a scammer’s profile is usually vaguely written and short on facts.
 It’ll usually be little more than a highly attractive photo (undoubtedly taken from Facebook, Google Images, or stolen from a stock photography site) that could apply to just about anyone.
 This person likes to read, but the title of the book they’re reading is nowhere to be found.
 Or there will be mention of this person’s love of museums, but no mention of the most famous museum in the city they allegedly reside in.
 The scammers keep their dummy profiles generic and low-effort because they know they don’t have to be too convincing.
 Any profile with an attractive photo attached to it will generate a large number of responses quickly.
 This is all they need to begin defrauding members.

 Real people on dating sites by and large use candid shots of themselves.
 Photos taken by friends during nights out or on vacation.
+When this happens to you, be sure to now how to outsmart a romance scammer.
 The photos that a scammer uses to add visual appeal to a fake profile aim for a more immediate impact.
 As such, using staged photos of highly attractive people is a very popular tactic.
 The lighting often looks professional and the clothing tends to be glamorous and/or revealing or sexual.
 Again, they’re trying to generate responses — positive ones.
 Someone who likes what they see is less likely to balk when they’re inevitably asked for money.

 People tend to be picky about who they date.
 There are age and distance requirements.
 People can be selective about height, religion, education or any number of things.
 Dating site scammers obviously don’t care about any of this, so they don’t dare limit the demographics of potential marks.
 They will often write that ‘distance is no problem’, or ‘age is only a number’.
+Some online dating scammer photos are blurry and old looking.
 Be on the lookout for profiles that leave the section about who they want to meet mostly blank.
 Legitimate users usually take care to fill that out, scammers don’t.

 Inevitably, a scammer will ask for money.
 It will be done in a way that engages your sympathy and makes you feel uncaring if you don’t agree to send it.
+Use common sense to predict a romance scammer tactics.
 The matter will appear urgent — sudden emergencies are popular with dating site scammers.
 The idea is to not give you a lot of time to think it through.
 If someone you’ve only just met on a dating site begins asking you for money, stop responding immediately and report the scammer’s dating site username to site staff at Contact Us.
+Even their emailing style has technique they call it scammer format message.
 It’s unfortunate that something as fun as online dating requires some amount of suspicion and vigilance, but it’s a necessary part of any online service that involves meeting new people.

 Attractive Asian women date advice should be talked to from trusted sites only.
 Read more on filipino4u.com